• Skip to primary navigation

 peanuts added to the peanut brittle mixture

-Quickly stir in your vanilla and the baking soda.
+3. Quickly stir in the baking soda.
 Pour your mixture onto a parchment paper-lined baking mat.

 Note: This recipe makes a small batch of peanut brittle.
-If you are looking for a larger batch, consider doubling th
+If you are looking for a larger batch, consider doubling the recipe.

 homemade peanut brittle, broken into small pieces